devbnj/dltlite/README.md

 </pre>

 ## Development
-* To develop and implement dblite, you must install Node.JS, and Node-RED along with a few other components.
+* To develop and implement dltlite, you must install Node.JS, and Node-RED along with a few other components.

 ### Installing Node.js and Node-RED in the Ubuntu instances
 <pre>